 Moving to a new home means organizing a lot of logistics, to be sure.
-If your relocation is to another city, state, or even country, chances are high you will need to change utility providers.
+If your relocation is to another city, state, or even country, chances are high that you will need to change utility providers.
 Take steps to make sure you still have lights and electricity and running water right up until you leave your current home, and that you arrive at your new home with full utilities available.
 You want your unpacking and settling in to go smoothly, after all!
 How exactly can you pull that off?
-We’ve laid out step by step directions for how to set up utilities in your new home before you move.
+We’ve laid out step-by-step directions for how to set up utilities in your new home before you move.
 It will take some phone calls, but it’s manageable.

 Find out what utilities are your responsibility

 Apartment buildings, condos, and co-ops will often include certain utilities in the cost of rent.
 Find out whether you need to pay for:

 - Internet, Cable, and Phone

 Once you determine which utilities you need to set up, find out how many choices you have in the matter.
 For water and sewer, the rates are typically city rates.
 But for internet and cable accounts, you might be able to shop around for features and rates that you prefer.

 Once you know your moving date, inform your current utility companies.
 Some utilities, like water or electricity, might not actually get shut off when you move out.
 In that case, it’s extra important to set a clear move-out date so you aren’t held responsible for charges past that time!
 Be sure to provide them with your new address so they can send you the final bill to close out your account.